monkey-music-challenge/javascript-starter-kit/README.md

 First of all, go to http://monkeymusicchallenge.com, sign up and get your API key.

-For this starter kit, you will need to have basic knowledge of:
+For this starter kit, you will need basic knowledge of:

 * [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 * [Node.js](http://nodejs.org/)